Captain Percy J. Belcher

 "D" Company, 49th Battalion (E.R.)

-Percy James Belcher was born into a prominent Edmonton family and was the son of a famous colonel.
-By the time of the First World War, Belcher was a Captain in the militia in Edmonton and a banker by trade.
-He gained a commission in the 49th Battalion (E.R.) in 1915 and was wounded by a sniper during the battalion's first trench rotation in Flanders.
-Returning to Canada, he would rejoin the Canadian Expeditionary Force and command a company of the 138th (Edmonton) Battalion overseas.
-After returning to England, Belcher voluntarily reverted his rank to Lieutenant to rejoin the 49th Battalion (E.R.) in France.
-He would be killed leading "D" Company during the attack at Passchendaele in October 1917.
+Percy James Belcher was the son famous Colonel and North West Mounted Police veteran: Robert Belcher.
+By the time of the First World War, Belcher was a militia captain in Edmonton and a banker before the First World War.
+Commissioned into the 49th Battalion (E.R.) in early 1915, he was wounded by a sniper during the battalion’s first rotation in Flanders that October.
+Invalided to Canada, he rejoined the Canadian Expeditionary Force and later commanded a company of the 138th (Edmonton) Battalion overseas.
+His father was the battalion commander.
+Upon returning to England, Percy reverted his rank to that of a Lieutenant to rejoin the 49th Battalion (E.R.) at the front in France.
+He was killed later whilst leading “D” Company into the attack at Passchendaele in October 1917.
+He is buried in Lijssenthoek Military Cemetery.